 - Arrived at Port Jackson per Lady Penrhyn: 26 January 1788

-- Sent to Norfolk Island per HMS Sirius: 4 March 1790
+- Sent to Norfolk Island per HMS Sirius, also on board was ANN SMITH (I) and her two children: 4 March 1790

 - Off government stores: Norfolk Island, 16 June 1794

-- Returns to Port Jackson with Thomas Eccles per HMS Porpoise: 14 March 1801
+- Returned to Port Jackson with THOMAS ECCLES per HMS Porpoise: 14 March 1801

 - Purportedly sailed to England and received a small pension for life from HRH Prince Regent: sometimes between 5 February 1811 and 29 January 1820 (the formal Regency period).
 Voyage unconfirmed.